Celebrating Seniors - Golf's Arnold Palmer is 87

 New senior citizen Arnold Palmer helped found The Golf Channel in 1995 and is a consultant for it.

 In 1997 Palmer had successful prostate cancer surgery and became a supporter of cancer research and early detection programs.
 Two years later, Arnold and group of investors bought California's famous Pebble Beach golf club in 1999.
 Later that same year, Winnie Palmer, his beloved wife of 45 years, died in November from complications due to ovarian cancer.

 In recognition for Arnold Palmer's contribution to the world of sports, he was awarded the Presidential Medal of Freedom in 2004, the Congressional Gold Medal in 2009, and was named by Golf Digest magazine as the 6th greatest player of all time in 2000.
 Below, Arnold Palmer watched President Barack Obama take a practice putt with a golf club Palmer had gifted to him.

-Arnold Palmer retired from playing pro golf tournaments in 2006, but is kept busy with his growing family; he's now an octogenarian senior citizen and great grandfather (nine times over).
-He and Kathleen live in his home town of Latrobe, Pennsylvania during the spring/summer and they split their time in the winter between their golf course homes in Bay Hill/Orlando Florida, and the Tradition golf club in La Quinta, California.
+Arnold Palmer retired from playing pro golf tournaments in 2006, but kept busy with his growing family - he was a great grandfather (nine times over).
+He and Kathleen lived in his home town of Latrobe, Pennsylvania during the spring/summer and they split their time in the winter between their golf course homes in Bay Hill/Orlando Florida, and the Tradition golf club in La Quinta, California.